 In case you missed it, Fake News is the topic of the month.
 On the tail of the biggest political upset of the century, Facebook and Twitter have come under fire for allowing fake news websites to spread without resistance across social media, often gaining much more attention than real news stories.
 Always gaining a lot more attention than the corrections which follow them.

 One of the fake news authors recently admitted to Caitlin Dewey of the Washington Post that he does believe that he helped get Donald Trump elected with some of his run away viral lies.
-Craig Silver and Lawrence Alexander of Buzzfeed news recently discovered the 100+ pro-Trump websites in the Balkans which intentionally publish a stream of the most inflammatory headlines they can create to attract traffic to their advert-covered-websites.
+Craig Silverman and Lawrence Alexander of Buzzfeed news recently discovered the 100+ pro-Trump websites in the Balkans which intentionally publish a stream of the most inflammatory headlines they can create to attract traffic to their advert-covered-websites.
 The more outrageous their headlines, the more viral it went, the more traffic they would receive and the more money they would make.

 Apparently Facebook didn’t do anything to stem the spread of this misinformation because they had already received criticism for suppressing pro-right articles from their trending topics feed.
 Since then Mark Zuckerberg has come out and said (while eating a dolphin, according to this article I found on Facebook) that they are actively working on a better solution now, though he still doesn’t believe that fake news had any real impact on the election.